 Part of, but not all, of wild topology could be considered "infinitary algebraic topology" because the binding concept that both appears nearly everywhere and distinguishes it from traditional content is that the invariants involved typically come with natural infinite product operations akin to infinite sums in the real line or complex plane.
 In contrast with binary, trinary, and other finitary operations studied in many algebraic fields, the term ``infinitary" refers to partially-defined operations with infinitely many inputs that extend some familiar binary operation.
 In this setting, the interactions between the algebraic and topological structures are richer than in classical algebraic topology.

-My blog Wild Topology is written to provide a readable and intuitive approach to this content.
-Other useful things to read about if you're interested in this kind of topology: generalized covering space theories, topologized fundamental groups, and shape theory.
+My blog Wild Topology is written to provide a readable and intuitive approach to this area.
+Useful things to read about if you're interested in learning this kind of stuff include generalized covering space theories, topologized fundamental groups, and shape theory.

 Of course, many open problems remain in this challenging and beautiful area of mathematics!